genaim/TP2_2425/practicas/P1/enunciado_en.md

 Events allow us to set up and interact with the simulator, by adding vehicles, roads, and junctions; changing the weather conditions of roads; changing the contamination class of vehicles.
 Each event has a time at which it should be executed.
-At each tick $t$, the simulator executes all events scheduled at time $t$, in the order in which they were added to the event queue.
+At each tick `t`, the simulator executes all events scheduled at time `t`, in the order in which they were added to the event queue.
 Executing an event is done by calling a corresponding method.